cnguyen770/OperatingSystems/README.md

 * Open your project and _do not_ open in a dev container.
 * On the terminal, compile with `make clean; DEBUGGER=true make`
 * Make sure that the utility you want to debug is visible in your editor.
 For example, if you're debugging `ds3cat` then `ds3cat.cpp` should be open in your editor.
-* Go to the VSCode debugger panel and select the "Mac Debug Current File" option.
+* Go to the VSCode debugger panel and select the "Mac Native Debug Current File" option.

 Just to reiterate, we can't support this configuration yet, but if you're stuck you can try it as an option.